 The Chemistry Department at Harvey Mudd College has two research fellowships in Chemistry in honor of Mitsuru Kubota and Philip C. Myhre, emeriti professors of chemistry, in recognition of their dedicated service and significant contributions to Harvey Mudd College.

-To be eligible to apply for the next Myhre Research Fellowship in Chemistry, HMC Chemistry and Joint Chemistry/Biology majors in the Class of 2020 should apply to the Chemistry Summer 2018 Research Program and express their interest in being considered for the Myhre Research Fellowship.
+To be eligible to apply for the next Myhre Research Fellowship in Chemistry, HMC Chemistry and Joint Chemistry/Biology majors in the Class of 2024 should apply to the Chemistry Summer 2022 Research Program and express their interest in being considered for the Myhre Research Fellowship.
 Upon acceptance to the summer program, interested students will be asked to complete an application form and prepare a short research proposal in conjunction with their faculty research mentor.
-Finalists will participate in a brief interview, and the Myhre Research Fellow will be announced in March.
+Finalists will participate in a brief interview, and the Myhre Research Fellow will be announced in 2022.

-|2019||Daphne Guo ’19/Kubota Fellow/Van Hecke Lab|
+|2017||Daphne Guo ’19/Kubota Fellow/Van Hecke Lab|

-|2018||Rilke Griffin ’18/Myhre Fellow/Van Heuvelen Lab|
+|2016||Rilke Griffin ’18/Myhre Fellow/Van Heuvelen Lab|